 Since then, I have been an active Professional Member of the Association of Educational Therapists and have enjoyed continuing to develop professionally alongside my incredible colleagues.
 In 2018, our practice has expanded to a second location in Calabasas!
 I can honestly say that I love what I do, and I look forward to many, many years in the field.

-Hey there I'm Kim and I have been working in the field of education for 10 years while focusing on educational therapy for the past three.
+Hey there I'm Kim, and I have been working in the field of education for 10 years while focusing on educational therapy for the past five.

 I grew up in Sherman Oaks, California and currently live there with my husband and

 two young sons.
 After graduating from high school, I attended college at CSUN, majoring in Psychology.
 Once I completed my BA in Psychology, I worked in the behavioral therapy field where I frequently found myself in special education classrooms working with a variety of students with multiple needs.
 During this time, I realized that working with students with learning disabilities was my passion.
 As such, I enrolled in the CSUN’s Michael D. Eisner College of Education, where I earned my Special Education Teaching Credential.